 •Salaries and wages.
 Salaries and wages increased \$3.1 million from the six months ended June 30, 2021, compared to the six months ended June 30, 2022, increasing from \$3.0 million to \$6.1 million.
 This increase is in part attributable to certain non-recurring retention bonus compensation related to a prior acquisition as well as to key contributors within the organization incurred in the first half of 2022.
 Further, the second quarter results include an accrual of approximately \$1.0 million of non-recurring compensation expense that relate to the Company's Business Combination.
-Additionally, the Company incurred \$712 thousand of non-cash, stock based compensation expense in the first half of 2022 which wasn't present in the first half of 2021 when Stryve was still a private company.
+Additionally, the Company incurred \$712 thousand of non-cash, stock based compensation expense in the first half of 2021 when Stryve was still a private company.
 Despite these increases year-over-year, through our restructuring efforts under new leadership, we anticipate that these expenses will be further optimized to align with the Company's go forward strategy to maximize productivity.